singhchanmeet/ERP/README.md

 ## 📝 Introduction
  * Welcome to the official repository of **Project ERP** by [Maharaja Agrasen Institute of Technology](http://mait.ac.in).
-This project is under active development under the guidance of the CSE department at MAIT.
+This project is under active development under the guidance of the CSE department at MAIT.  [(Hosted Link)](https://erp.mait.ac.in)
  * If you're a developer looking to contribute to our project, please follow the instructions below.